 In other words, the old adeage is true: you get what you pay for.

 We live in a fast-paced age and sometimes forget that a journey which takes us 24 hours today, for example, from Melbourne to London, once took 6 weeks to complete.
 The same goes for travel around Europe, the USA, India and beyond.

 Remember that there is an upside to long-distance travel, that is, an opportunity to rest up so you can hit your next destination with gusto, catch up on your daily journal, or look through your photos from the day before.
-It’s also the perfect opportunity for your Tour Leader to prepare you with important information about conquering your next destination like a local.
+It’s also the perfect opportunity for your Travel Director to prepare you with important information about conquering your next destination like a local.

 Having said this, regional tours, which cover a small part of a country are becoming increasingly popular as the demand for in-depth experiences while on tour increases.
 Like we said, it’s about finding what works for you.

 There are endless opportunities to join multi-day group tours which cover shorter distances and allow you to spend more time on the ground exploring at your own pace, seeing what you want to see.
 But there’s also multi-country tours with aggressive itineraries if you want to see the most of a place like Europe.
 These styles are helpful if you’re travelling from far away and only have limited time to spend away from work or school.
 Whichever style of trip is next on your bucket list, there’s absolutely a tour to fit your unique preferences.

 7. “Group tours offer lacklustre food options.”